A Message from Penny Forward Founder and CEO, Chris Peterson

 This surprised me because I feel like I talk about Penny Forward all the time, and I hope I do a good job of explaining our mission and activities.
 If one person is kind enough to admit they don’t understand, there are probably many others who feel the same way but haven’t spoken up.
 Moreover, while Penny Forward was created as a nonprofit to foster trust, I recently read that 44 percent of Americans don’t trust nonprofits simply because they’re nonprofits.
 They suspect nonprofit leaders of drawing huge salaries from everyday people’s donations and supplementing it with taxpayer dollars.
 While I wish I could say this is 100 percent untrue, I acknowledge that some organizations might operate this way.
 But Penny Forward is not one of them.

 So, let’s talk about what we do.
-Penny Forward is a nonprofit organization founded and led by people.
+Penny Forward is a nonprofit organization founded and led by blind people.
 Our founders strongly believe that financial education can empower the blind community, making individuals feel more confident and secure.
 Our mission is to help each other navigate the complex landscape of personal finance.
 This means we’re building a community of well-educated blind people who can support one another in making healthy financial decisions.

 It’s not about encouraging people to skip their morning coffee or avocado toast.
 Instead, it’s about creating a network of reliable individuals who can help each other find the best path forward when faced with challenging financial decisions.
 Take Brynn Lee, for example.
-She was offered a job with double her current salary but was hesitant to accept it because she didn’t know how she would manage the move to a new state without disability benefits and subsidies.
+She was offered a job with double her current salary but was hesitant to accept it because she didn’t know how she would manage the move to a new state without Social Security disability benefits and housing subsidies.
 The Penny Forward community helped her decide to take the job.
 Now, eight years later, she’s thriving and owns her own home.

 Every day, we face numerous complicated financial decisions.
 Some people are adept at navigating these decisions and feel confident they’re making the right choices.
 Many others are not, and this problem extends beyond the blind community.
 A quick visit to the right Facebook groups reveals people struggling with questions like, “Should I pay off my car loan or start saving for my kids’ college?” or “Should I rent or buy a home?”
 While many of these people believe they’ve done their research, they often have no idea whether the advice they receive is sound.